PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 ### COVID-19 Pandemic Model

 #### Social Network Model
 The traditional network-based SIR model assumes a 'homogeneous mixing', which means that any pair of members are equally like to interact with each other.
-This model deviates from the real-life situation because human interaction is constrained under different circumstances.

-In this project, we adopt a social network model instead, to depict the social connection between members.
+In this project, We adopt **Barabási–Albert (BA) algorithm** to generate a social network model.

 ```
 class Agent {